shred/acme4j/README.md

 ## Acknowledgements

 * I would like to thank Brian Campbell and all the other [jose4j](https://bitbucket.org/b_c/jose4j/wiki/Home) developers. _acme4j_ would not exist without your excellent work.
+* I also like to thank everyone who contributed to _acme4j_.